Botanical Information

 Infusion (Tea):

-- 1-2 tsp of fresh or dried leaves per cup of hot water.
-Steep for 10 minutes and drink up to twice daily.
+- 1-2 tsp of dried leaves per cup of hot water.
+Steep for 10-15 minutes.
+Drink up to twice daily.

 Tincture: